edouardparis/ledger-hw/app-btc/README.md

-# Helpers for the Ledger Bitcoin application
+# Helpers for the Ledger Bitcoin application [WIP]

 ## mod wallet